openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         }
       }

-The table below illustrates this module’s import:
+The table below illustrates the import of this module:

 +-----------------------------------+-+--------------------------------------+
 | Import                            | | Usage                                |